ArismitaM/face_detection/README.md

 Detecting (testing): python comperator_actual.py -i vdos/test.mp4 -m mmod_human_face_detector.dat -e encodings/aachar-clustered.pickle

 ## Applications
-–It can be used for proxy detection in educational institutions and workplaces as face detection for marking attendance would be a strict system.
+– It can be used for proxy detection in educational institutions and workplaces as face detection for marking attendance would be a strict system.

-–It can used to detect missing children from CCTV camera footage of different streets which they might be suspected to have taken.
+– It can used to detect missing children from CCTV camera footage of different streets which they might be suspected to have taken.

-–It can be used for detecting hostages from the videos released by kidnappers which will help the police in tracking them down.
+– It can be used for detecting hostages from the videos released by kidnappers which will help the police in tracking them down.

 ## Further Improvements
 The face clustering code groups faces into different classes.
 There can be cases where the side profile and the front profile of the same person is put into different classes and we manually have to group them as the same person.
 I would like to improve on this so that the machine itself can group the front and side profiles of a person and put them into a single class.